 If you have just read my “About” page, I apologise in advance, as this post is really just elaborating on what’s written there.
 I figured a first post would be a good place to introduce myself and my blog.

 My name is Rowan Sims, and I’m a freelance photographer specialising in humanitarian, travel, and cultural photography.
-I am from New Zealand, although currently based in Melbourne, Australia, with my wife Gillian.
+I am from New Zealand, although currently based in Melbourne, Australia.
 I work internationally with NGOs (non-governmental organisations), charities, and non-profits to document their projects and the people and places involved in those projects.

 I am passionate about the work that I do and the people that I serve, as I have found nothing to be more rewarding and fulfilling than to use my skills for good and not for evil!
 Knowing that the images that I create touch people and can lead them to give of themselves and make a difference in their world is what makes this job so incredible.